Debdyuti-01/Covid-19-Big-Data-Analysis/README.md

 The aim of the project is to address, compare and analyse the variation in the number of COVID-19 cases in countries which imposed complete lockdown with restriction rules and observe the following trend in the data based on the increasing number of cases:

+# To run the script

+ > spark-submit CovidDataAnalysis.py

 # Functionalities

  > 1. To capture the trend in the data collected from multiple datasets based on the increasing number of cases